 Last summer my friend and I embarked on a journey by road starting out in the UK and driving through France and Spain.
 I was pleasantly surprised by how much there was to do and learned many interesting facts along the way.
-Making sure we had our road trip packing sorted (there’s lots to remember!) we travelled via train to Dover, where we took a P&O ferry across the Channel to Calais.
+Making sure we had our road trip packing sorted and we had the right clothes for the right seasons what to wear in Paris in May, for example, is different from what to wear in Biarritz!) we travelled via train to Dover, where we took a P&O ferry across the Channel to Calais.
 From here we collected our hire car.

 Two hours later and fortunately no crashes, we arrived at Le Harve.
 This was a pleasant town, but rather boring so we quickly moved on to our first tourist stop- the D Day Beaches in Normandy.
 This is the place where the battles of Normandy took place and were very interesting to see, although also slightly sombre.